www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/deployment/weekly-t8-maintain-live-server.md

 * Check via browser, if there are client side errors.
 * Check htop.9
 ## Open Tasks
+* [ ] Test if pages with authorization do work without authentication.
+This should not be the case.
 * [ ] Use only fast-forward git pulls for relevant workflows.
 * [ ] Detect any deployment errors.
     * [ ] Maven Build